 1 Tryon PalaceNew BernSee on map

 Completed in 1770 for Royal Governor William Tryon and his family, Tryon Palace served as the first permanent capitol of North Carolina.
 Described as the grandest public building in all of the colonies, it became a controversial issue when “back country” residents listed its cost as one of the grievances in the 1764 rebellion of the “Regulators."
-You can join Tryon Palace’s long history of distinguished visitors, such as President George Washington, as you walk around more than 20 historical buildings and 14 acres of period gardens, watch living history programs, and enjoy craft and domestic skill demonstrations.
-You can also take time to see other historic buildings and visit the History Education Center on the Trent River.
+You can join Tryon Palace’s long history of distinguished visitors – such as President George Washington – as you walk around a number of historical buildings and 14 acres of period gardens, watch living history programs, and enjoy craft and domestic skill demonstrations.
+You can also take time to see other historic buildings and visit the North Carolina History Center on the Trent River.

 4 Reynolda House